cheesesashimi/zacks-openshift-helpers/README.md

 ### Containers

+Starting with `v0.0.21`, you can `podman pull quay.io/zzlotnik/zacks-openshift-helpers:latest` to get the latest version of these binaries.
+Images are built for both AMD64 and ARM64 architectures.
+These images also contain the latest stable versions of the `oc` and `kubectl` commands since there are some portions of my helper binaries that shell out to these commands in order to take the path of least resistance.

+Full list of tags may be found [here](https://quay.io/repository/zzlotnik/zacks-openshift-helpers?tab=tags).

-If you'd rather `podman pull` something, these binaries are baked into the following images along with some of my other favorite K8s helpers:
+It is also worth noting that these binaries are also baked into the following images as well, along with a few other of my favorite tools for working with Kubernetes clusters:

 - `quay.io/zzlotnik/toolbox:mco-fedora-39`
 - `quay.io/zzlotnik/toolbox:mco-fedora-40`

-**Note:** Although these images are rebuilt daily, there will be up to a 24-hour delay between when the latest binaries are made available here and when they are available in those images.
-However, I plan to produce a container image specifically from this repo for future consumption.
+*Note:* Although these images are rebuilt daily, there will be up to a 24-hour delay between when the latest binaries are made available here and when they are available in those images.

 ## Further Notes